Make your very own Fall wreath. Weave in preserved leaves, reindeer moss, and coastal treasures – even bones and feathers for the oddball in you.

 You can choose from one of three different bracelet/gauntlet blanks and then design your own pattern to emboss on the blank using the letters/numbers and 20 specialty leather stamps at the station.
 Early reports are that visitors love this activity because it’s fun, forgiving, and you can complete it in virtually any time span.

-In addition to the Leather Bracelet, we have many other activities on tap including: Mining for Treasure, Break your own Geode, Cannonball Run, Polaroid in the Garden, Sand Art, Message in Bottle, Archeology Dig, Metal Detector Rental, DIY Dog Tags, Terrarium Buffet, Mason Jar Lantern, DIY Catapult, and DIY Kaleidoscope.
+In addition to the Leather Bracelet, we have many other activities on tap including: Mining for Treasure, Break your own Geode, Sand Art, Message in Bottle, DIY Dog Tags, Terrarium Buffets, and Terrarium Necklaces.
 Check the main Oddyssea web page for current garden hours.

 We’ve had a ton of fun with activities in the Oddyssea Garden and one of the things we’ve wanted to add for some time was a bath salts project.
 In addition to providing you the opportunity to concoct your own bath salts, we wanted to provide a means to package them in a manner appropriate for gifting (or simply enjoying if you’re doing them for yourself!)